CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Discussion

 Among the 331 lensed quasar candidate systems identified in this work, only two display three images, whereas the remaining 329 have two image counterparts in \texttt{CatNorth}.
-This proportion of two image systems is much higher than the proportion of doubles in the set of eight published WSLQs, where only SDSS\,J1326\,+\,4806 is a double image system.
-Two factors seem to account for the difference: the limiting magnitude of \textit{Gaia}/\texttt{CatNorth} and the non-zero probability that the \texttt{CatNorth} construction process removed one or more true quasar images.
-These factors likewise explain why each of the three discoverable known lenses present in \texttt{CatNorth}, i.e. J1004\,+\,4112, SDSS\,J1029\,+\,2623, and GraL\,J165105.3$-$041725, which possess four, three, and four images respectively, appear with only two image counterparts recorded in \texttt{CatNorth}.
+This proportion of two-image systems is much higher than the proportion of doubles predicted by theoretical simulations (see, e.g., \citealt{2004ApJ...610..663O}), and is also far higher than the observed proportion of doubles in the set of eight published WSLQs, where only SDSS\,J1326\,+\,4806 is a double image system.
+Important reasons for the difference are the restricted limiting magnitude of \textit{Gaia}/\texttt{CatNorth} and the non-zero probability that the \texttt{CatNorth} construction process removed one or more true quasar images.
+These factors likewise explain why three of the four discoverable known lenses (the ones with N$\geq$3) present in \texttt{CatNorth}, i.e. J1004\,+\,4112, SDSS\,J1029\,+\,2623, and GraL\,J165105.3$-$041725, which possess four, three, and four images respectively, appear with only two image counterparts recorded in \texttt{CatNorth}.
 Consequently, any as-yet-unknown positive systems that can be detected in \texttt{CatNorth} are likely to be represented by no more than two images.
+In addition, another possible factor is that criterion (i) in VI may cause us to miss three-image systems of the naked cusp configuration in our final candidate sample, which would finally tend to decrease the fraction of N>2 image systems.